 How Travel Affects Your Body

-Travel changes your routine quickly.
-Your sleep, meals, and movement patterns often shift in a short time.
-These changes can quietly drain your body.
+Travel can disrupt daily routines quickly.
+Sleep schedules, meal times, and movement patterns often shift within a short period.
+These changes can quietly drain the body and reduce energy.

 - Long flights with dry cabin air